Analysis: Seahawks may need help at running back. Could Le’Veon Bell be an answer?

 He played 31 snaps in Thursday’s surprising loss at Miami but had just 1 yard on three carries, having fallen behind another veteran the team recently signed — Devonta Freeman — on the depth chart.

-Word is the Ravens hope he slips through waivers and they can re-sign him to their practice squad but are waiving him because they have other moves they need to make on the 53-man roster.
+Word is the Ravens hope he slips through waivers and they can re-sign him to their practice squad but waived him because they have other moves they need to make on the 53-man roster.

 Some wonder if the Ravens’ offense — built around the unique talent of Lamar Jackson — is the best fit for Bell and that maybe he could still thrive in a different scheme.